-What you need to know before you register for sales tax
+What you need to do when your business has sales tax nexus

-There are several ways a business can establish sales tax nexus, or an obligation to collect, including:
+There are several ways for a business to establish sales tax nexus, including:

 - Economic activity in a state (economic nexus)